Kanoe Enos

 Jessica Kaneakua

 Jessica Kaneakua currently works as a Partner at ʻAʻaliʻi Alliance.
 Born and raised in diaspora in Minneapolis, Minnesota on Dakhota lands and freshwater, Jessica came home to her ancestral piko in 2013.
 She moved to Molokai to do work in public health, then relocated to Hawaiʻi Island where she has worked in education, community, and non-profit sectors.
 She received a Bachelors of Arts in Psychology from Macalester College, a Master of Arts in Human Development and Family Studies from the University of Connecticut, and a Master of Legal Studies in Indigenous Peopleʻs Law through the University of Oklahoma.
-She is considering pursuing a JD in Native American Law in the near future but is prioritizing rest and joyful experiences with her ʻohana for the remainder of 2023.
 When not making good trouble, she can be found with her keiki and kāne enjoying the brackish waters of Hilo.
 She lives with her ʻohana in the moku of Puna on Hawaiʻi Island.

 Summer Keliʻipio

-Summer is currently the Managing Partner of ʻAʻaliʻi Alliance and has 20+ years of experience working to build strong, resilient Native Hawaiian children, families, and communities.
+Summer is currently the Managing Partner of ʻAʻaliʻi Alliance and has 20+ years of experience working with both public and private sector clients..
 She holds a Bachelor of Arts from Pitzer College and Master in Public Affairs from the School of Public and International Affairs at Princeton University.
 Summer has worked in housing, public health, education, and social services organizations in Hawaiʻi.
-Besides managing the day-to-day and strategic activities of ʻAʻaliʻi Alliance, Summer is a member of the Princess Kaʻiulani Hawaiian Civic Club in which she served as president (2007-2016).
+Her ares of expertise are executive and management coaching, strategic planning, organizational change management, research, and evaluation.
+Besides managing the day-to-day and strategic activities of ʻAʻaliʻi Alliance, Summer serves on the Board of the Association of Hawaiian Civic Clubs and as the Chair of the Hawaiʻi Afterschool Alliance.
 Summer grew up in Koʻolaupoko, Oʻahu where she still resides with her ʻohana.

 Shelly Tokunaga-May